-“Hey, you are young, and I would like a pretty girl to hang out with.
+“Hey, I would like a pretty girl to hang out with.
 You don’t want to hang with me, then I tell the cops you are a runaway.
 I bet your parents are probably looking for you.
 It’s up to you.”

-He was tall, and not the least bit attractive.
+He was short, and not the least bit attractive.
 But I would do what I had to remain free.
 My father, not an unattractive man, but I wanted no parts of him.
-He was her father after all.
 I would rather lay with a stranger if it meant I wouldn’t have to go back to him.

 “Don’t hit me.”

-The desk clerk gave her a smirk.
+The desk clerk gave me a smirk.
 “Why would I hurt a young girl as beautiful as you?
 I only want your company.”

-Two hours later, I lay beneath the sweaty man as he probed my body, not caring for me at all.
+Two hours later, I was prey to a man who cared nothing about me as he continually probed my body.
 When he was finished, I fell asleep.
 I woke up to two hundred dollars on the pillow next to me.
 Had I become a hooker and not known it?
 Perhaps I did.
-I got up from the bed and took a shower, washing away the disgust I felt.
+I got up from the bed and took a shower, scrubbing away the disgust I felt.

 Once my shower was finished, I pocketed the two hundred dollars and got as far away from that hotel as I possibly could.

-The wind bit at my ears, as I didn’t have a hat or anything to cover her ears.
+I didn’t have a hat or anything, and the wind bit at my ears.
 I had to find somewhere warm to go, and not be harassed by people who didn’t know me.

 Twelve hours later, I wished I passed the red brick building by.
 I had to fight off three women who attempted to take my body.
 I didn’t succeed.
-Though I didn’t think it was possible, I was taken advantage of by three women at once.
-They took my body, and they took the money I had on me.
+They took my body and all of the money I had on me.

 The wind picked up, and without a proper coat, I was freezing.
 I knew I had to find somewhere to go, or I would die on the street.
 I didn’t want to die.
 If I didn’t find somewhere to go, I would be forced to go back to my father.
 Not an option.
 I kept walking.